elogonme/nasa-apod-vue3/README.md

 # nasa-apod-vue3

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing with Vue 3 in Vite, Pinia store, vuetify3, i18n with translations loaded from csv file.
+App shows NASA Astronomy Picture of the Day (APOD).

 ## Recommended IDE Setup